-"After 6 exciting years in San Francisco working as a researcher in the film industry for Disney's Image Movers Digital and then Digital Domain, I've joined Blue River Technology, an agricultural robotics company, as their Chief Scientist.
-At Blue River Technology we utilize computer vision and robotics to build a future in which 'every plant counts' - where the needs of each plant are precisely measured and delivered, significantly reducing chemical use.
+"After 6 exciting years in San Francisco working as a researcher in the film industry for Disney's Image Movers Digital and then Digital Domain I was awarded an Academy Award for Technical Achievement.
+Since then I joined an agricultural robotics startup as their Chief Scientist, after which I was recruited by Apple where I currently manage a machine learning research group.
 While industry is a dramatic change from academia, I am enjoying applying the knowledge I learnt at Oxford to real-world problems.
 I would like to thank the James Fairfax - Oxford Australia fund for helping me with my research and wish the fund all the best for the future."